Weiser Professional Development Fellowship

 Yes.
 For all applicants except those working on projects at the University of Michigan Law School, we ask that you locate and approach potential collaborators yourself, using the following guidelines:

 Applicants should visit the University of Michigan web site to locate U-M faculty teaching and conducting research on topics related to your own current research interests (umich.edu).
 Determine whether your research would be enhanced by a visit to the University of Michigan.
 Then contact the U-M professor(s) that work on the topics that best match your interests.
 Most departments and schools at U-M list their faculties' email addresses, and we encourage you to use email to inquire about the possibility of an invitation.
-In your email message, describe the reason for your proposed visit and explain that you are seeking a "letter of invitation" from her/him required for your application for the 2019 Weiser Professional Development Fellowship at U-M's Weiser Center for Europe and Eurasia.
-You should also inquire about the best timing for a visit, indicating whether you prefer to stay for 4 weeks or 3 months.
+In your email message, describe the reason for your proposed visit and explain that you are seeking a "letter of invitation" from her/him required for your application for the 2021 Weiser Professional Development Fellowship at U-M's Weiser Center for Europe and Eurasia.
+You should also inquire about the best timing for a visit, indicating that you will stay for 4 to 6 weeks.
 If you do not hear back within two weeks of your initial inquiry, it is appropriate to send a second inquiry.

 Please identify at least two potential faculty partners using the Law School website: law.umich.edu.
 Then, follow the instructions under "How to Apply" on the this page to submit your request for a Law faculty partner (you will need two letters of recommendation to be considered).
 Through this process, your proposal will first be vetted at the Law School and if successful, you will receive a letter of invitation to submit with your application for the Weiser Professional Development Fellowship.
 Please allow additional time of up to 10 weeks to receive a response from the Law School.